 Welcome to AIMC Berkeley!
 We are happy you are curious about our unique college.
 We promote an integrative approach to medicine by offering strong Western medicine courses and cutting edge clinical experiences in Western medicine settings.
 We offer a diversified curriculum that incorporates mind body and spirit.
-We are extremely proud of our successful Masters program and are excited about our new First Professional Doctorate that started in 2019.
+We are extremely proud of our successful Masters program and our Professional Doctorate program that started in 2019.

 We provide a supportive culture for you to realize your unique mission as a healer—to create for yourself what I call “tailor-made-medicine.”
 We offer an environment that encourages each student to put their singular imprint on medicine.